diegoami/DA_ML_Capstone/solution.md

 * Loads the model created in the previous step
 * Walks through all the images in the dataset, one by one, and retrieve the predicted label
-* Print average accuracy, a classification report based on discrepancies, a confusion matrix, and a list of images whose predicted category does not coincide with their labels, so that they can be checked.
+* Print average accuracy, a classification report based on discrepancies, a confusion matrix, and a list of images whose predicted category does not coincide with their labels, so that the dataset can be corrected.

-#### MISCLASSIFIED IMAGES

-I found out that there were images in the training / validation set that were misclassified.
-At first I tried correcting the dataset using a GUI, where I would correct images that were classified wrongly according to _verify_model.py_, and save this information so that images could be moved to the correct place.
-I dropped this approach aas it turned out require a lot of overhead and was error-prone.

-I decided instead to have the suspiciously classified images printed from _verify_model.py_, and correct the data at the source, in the video metadata and description.
-This way I found out a bug in the way I was generating frames (as I was consistently misclassifying the first and last frame) and improved the training dataset.

 #### PREDICTOR

 The file _predict.py_ contains the methods that are necessary to deploy the model to an endpoint.
 It works both locally and on a Sagemaker container and requires a previously trained model.

-* input_fn: this is be the endpoint entry point, which converts a JSON payload to a Pillow Image
+* input_fn: this is be the endpoint entry point, which converts a Numpy matrix payload to a Pillow Image, applying the same preprocessing steps as during training
-* model_fn: predicts a category using a previously trained model, from an image in the domain space (a screenshot from *Mount&Blade: Warband* in format 320 x 180)
+* model_fn: predicts a category using a previously trained model, accepting an image from the domain space (a screenshot from *Mount&Blade: Warband* in format 320 x 180) and transformed in the same way as during training
-* output_fn: returns the model output as a list of log probabilites for each class
+* output_fn: returns the model output as a numpy array: a list of log probabilites for each class

 #### ENDPOINT

-The file _endpoint.py_ contains a method to call an endpoint on Sagemaker, to collect predictions, to show a classification report and a confusion matrix.
+The file _endpoint.py_ contains a method _evaluate_ allowing to call an endpoint on Sagemaker, so that you can  collect predictions, which can be used to show a classification report and a confusion matrix.
 It requires locally saved data, but the model is accessed through a published endpoint, unlike the _verify_model.py_ component which requires a saved model locally.

 _endpoint.py_ works only in Sagemaker, when called from a Jupyter Notebook.
-Examples can be seen in the jupyter notebooks, for instance in CNN_Third_iteration.ipynb
+Examples can be seen in the jupyter notebooks, for instance in [CNN_Fourth_iteration.ipynb](CNN_Fourth_iteration.ipynb)

 #### JUPYTER NOTEBOOKS

 These are the jupyter notebooks I created while making this project:

-* _analysis.ipynb_: just to analyse data
+* _analysis.ipynb_: just to browse through images
 * _CNN_First_Iteration.ipynb_ : First iteration with 8 classes
 * _CNN_Second_Iteration.ipynb_ : Second iteration with 5 classes and some corrections in the data set
-* _CNN_Third_Iteration.ipynb_ : Third iteration with more correction, a more advanced model and verification how the model splits videos
+* _CNN_Third_Iteration.ipynb_ : Third iteration with more corrections, a more advanced model and a first attempt to use the model to split videos
+* *CNN_Third_Iteration.ipynb* : Fourth iteration and final results

 ### REFINEMENT

 <!-- The process of improving upon the algorithms and techniques used is clearly documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary. -->

+At the beginning I was trying recognize 8 types of scenes.
+Apart from the categories BATTLE, HIDEOUT, OTHER, SIEGE, TOURNAMENT I had also the categories TOWN, TRAP and TRAINING.
+But as can be seen in  [CNN_First_Iteration.ipynb](CNN_First_Iteration.ipynb), I had too few amples of these and merged TRAINING into OTHER, while TOWN and TRAP became BATTLE.

-The most important refinement I had to do after training the first times was to find images in the dataset that had been wrongly labeled.
+Another important refinement was finding images in the dataset that had been wrongly labeled.
 For this, I used the output from one of my scripts, _verify_model.py_, which pointed to images whose prediction mismatched with labels.
 The only semnsible way to deal with that was to correct metadata at the source and use the companion project
 *DA_split_youtube_frames_S3* to regenerate frames in the correct directory.

 I decided pretty early that my main model would be a VGG implementation in Pytorch.